How your body changes when you stop drinking soda

 “Cutting soda out of your diet not only lowers your risk for weight gain, but may help you actually lose weight as well,” says Dr. Rodriguez-Lopez.

-Opting out of that 12 ounce can of soda saves about 140 calories and 32 grams of sugar.
-That one can holds a whopping 7 grams more than the American Heart Association’s recommended daily intake of 25 grams of sugar for women, and just 4 grams under the recommended daily intake of 36 grams for men.
+Opting out of a 12-ounce can of soda saves about 140 calories and 32 grams of sugar.
+That 1 can holds a whopping 7 grams more than the American Heart Association’s recommended daily intake of 25 grams of sugar for women, and just 4 grams under the recommended daily intake of 36 grams for men.

 By reducing your sugar and calorie intake, you don’t just lower your risk of weight gain.
 Your risk of high blood pressure decreases, too.